sylvainhalle/PaperShell/Readme.md

   editor)
 - A `.gitignore` file suitable for a single-document LaTeX project
 - A script to clean up a BibTeX file
+- A script to produce the diff between two versions of the same paper highlighting the edits (using `latexdiff` in the background)

 Using this template, switching a paper from any stylesheet to any other simply amounts to regenerating two files with an included PHP script.
 You